scenariomartin/EnglishWords/words.md

    trait 1

 curb
 preclude
-restraint ::PN
-restrict restriction
+restraint ::PN ,in the absence of internal, moral restraints, external ones can only do so much. restrict restriction              internet
-  strict :exact 3
+  strict :exact 3                 inter:bury
   strike ::hit knock airstrike:raid knot :shoelace
          :罢工，罢课